 In case automated build pipelines have been configured to comply strictly with the rule set, resulting in failed builds, effort must be spent to correct any code to abide the rules of the tool.
 Code must be rewritten to make the build pass or rules must be suppressed.
 I have seen from first hand that code adjustments to comply with certain rules can result in absurd code just to get code checked in.
 A review should catch these kinds of absurdities but this again means the involvement and judgement of a team member.
 Even with a properly configured ruleset, any effort spent in changing code to comply with this set would be great in case this would automatically and significantly improve the overall system quality.
 In my experience however, the effort spent usually does not improve the overall software or system in an equal way.
 The number of severe bugs does not go down significantly and features do not get released any quicker.
 The effort spent in getting the code to conform to a rule set can even be a distraction from other, possibly more important, quality aspects that are now left unaddressed.

 Lots of tools for code analysis have some option to report on metrics and found issues.
 These metrics and issues are the boon for many business or development managers.
 The accompanying dashboards can become so important that system quality is substituted by code quality.
 This can be especially problematic in case managers have limited knowledge about software development and fail to address other quality aspects in the development process.
-A dashboard gives them something concrete to report about especially when there is pressure on time and resources.
+A dashboard gives them something concrete to report about especially when there is pressure on time and resources which is usually the case.
 This kind of reporting will then move to the forefront of any report about quality of the software or even the system that development teams produce.
 The reason is often that no other metrics or means to measure system quality are available.
 A tool and a dashboard are then all that are available which reminds me of the ‘What You See Is All There Is’ principle (WYSIATI) as explained by Khaneman (Thinking, fast and slow, 2011).
 In our context, the report is all there is and the investment in code quality, its significance in, and contribution to system quality will often be misjudged.

 Don’t get me wrong.
 I think there definitively is a place for code analysis tooling and if properly used they do guard against code errors that may be hard to catch during reviews.
 But too many times, these tools take the prime or sole place in system quality measurements.
 It is understandable to revert to this means of operation because of the difficult questions pertaining software or system quality.
 But one can start with certain simple aspects of quality that can be measured and are almost always relevant.
 The number of bugs not found during development that leak to acceptance or production are an example (Osherove, 2019).
 Another could be the time it takes to get a feature from inception to production or the amount of usage of certain functionality of the system.